msumit2000/msumit2000/README.md

 Request method = ‘PUT’
 URL is in format = Public_DNS:port_number/APIName/
 Here pass the argument in postman as json format
-Here it will update :
+Here it will update : corpus_type, language, source_type, customer_name, data_domain_name
-corpus_type
-language
-source_type
-customer_name
-data_domain_name

 NOTE : public dns will change according to instance

 6. donut:  This api will give distinct counts of language, corpus_type, source_type , vendor, domain_name  .